 Inclusion I4: The language has been clarified based on industry comments to more clearly reflect the SDT’s intent to include individual dispersed power producing units (such as wind and solar units) that aggregate to greater than 75 MVA , along with the collector system that connects these units, from the point they aggregate to greater than 75 MVA to the point of connection at 100kV or higher.
 While the SDT recognizes that some stakeholders do not agree with the inclusion of individual dispersed power producing units, FERC Orders 773 and 773-A approved the inclusion of these individual units.
 No stakeholder has provided a technical rationale to support removal of the individual units from the definition.
 The SDT believes that stakeholder concerns about inclusion of individual units may be addressed by specifying the Facilities to which an individual standard applies within the Applicability section of that standard.

-I4 - Dispersed power producing resources
+I4 - Dispersed power producing resources that aggregate to a total capacity greater than 75 MVA (gross nameplate rating), and that are connected through a system designed primarily for delivering such capacity to a common point of connection at a voltage of 100 kV or above.
+Thus, the facilities designated as BES are:

+The individual resources, and

+The system designed primarily for delivering capacity from the point where those resources aggregate to greater than 75 MVA to a common point of connection at a voltage of 100 kV or above.

 You do not have to answer all questions.
 Enter comments in simple text format.
 Bullets, numbers, and special formatting will not be retained.